 Electroejaculation is a procedure that is performed when a medical or psychological condition prevents a male from being able to ejaculate.
-Such conditions include spinal cord injury, retroperitoneal surgery that severs the sympathetic nerves to the perineum, and psychological conditions.
+Such conditions include spinal cord injury, retroperitoneal surgery, and various psychological conditions such as depression.